jorool/netanimations-app/README.md

-# Welcome to the NetAnimations App project.
+# Welcome to the NetAnimations project!

-NetAnimations is a [Learning Object Repository](www.din.uem.br/netanimations) of Computer Networking discipline.
+NetAnimations is a [Learning Object Repository](http://www.din.uem.br/netanimations) of Computer Networking discipline.
 It is a mobile app built with [Ionic Framework](http://ionicframework.com/).

 Here you will find some animations that simulate complex and difficult process about the discipline of Computer Network.